 What We Believe Our Mission is as a Church Family

-Faith Center exists to awaken people to the life-giving message of Jesus Christ and membership in the church family and equip them to fulfill their God-given purpose of maturity in Christ, ministry in the church body and missional living in the world.
+Faith Center exists to awaken people to a life-giving relationship with Jesus Christ , equip them to fulfill their God-given purpose of living a great commitment to the Great Commandment and Great Commission.

 What We Believe About God and His Word